AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/reports/recurring.md

 ## Parsing the response

+The JSON response can be parsed for the purposes discussed above, including:

+- Scripting synchronous extraction, evaluation, and triggering of a notification
+- Staging values into a database, such as Postgres, to be read by an agent
+- Loading data into an ETL or ELT pipeline
+- Writing to a CSV file

+Every use case begins by parsing the JSON response into usable records with the metric values.
+Each entry in the `rows` array contains one dimension value.
+For `variables/daterangeday`, one entry is shown per day, in the order of `columns.columnIds`, as specified in the request.
+For example, for the day May 24, 2026, the

+For the example request in this guide, data[0] is visits, data[1] is orders, and data[2] is revenue.
+Once parsed, the records are ready for whatever your workflow needs: load them into a database or file to feed a reporting pipeline, or evaluate them directly to drive a Slack alert or supply input to an AI agent

 In some cases, such as using the response for a slack alert or agentic readiness,

 The report response is a JSON object.
 Each entry in the `rows` array represents one dimension value--for `variables/daterangeday`, one entry per day.
 The `data` array in each row contains metric values in the same order as `columns.columnIds`.